cselab/Mirheo/docs/source/user/installation.rst

 .. note::

    The code has been tested with  ``mpich-3.2.1``, ``mpich-3.3.1`` and ``openmpi-3.1.3``.
-   A known bug in ``mpich-3.3`` causes YMeRo to deadlock, use another version instead.
+   A known bug in ``mpich-3.3`` causes Mirheo to deadlock, use another version instead.

-With all the prerequisites installed, you can take the following steps to run YMeRo:
+With all the prerequisites installed, you can take the following steps to run Mirheo:

 #.
 Get the up-to-date version of the code:

    .. code-block:: console

-      $ git clone --recursive https://github.com/cselab/YMeRo.git ymero
+      $ git clone --recursive https://github.com/cselab/Mirheo.git mirheo

 #.
 In most cases automatic installation will work correctly, you should try it in the first place.
    Navigate to the folder with the code and run the installation command:

    .. code-block:: console

-      $ cd ymero
+      $ cd mirheo
       $ make install

    In case of any issues, check the prerequisites or try a more "manual" way:

    #.
-From the ymero folder, create a build folder and run CMake:
+From the mirheo folder, create a build folder and run CMake:

       .. code-block:: console